September 2018 start: Monday 04 September 2018

 - the Distance Learning LLM in Computer and Communication Law, and

-- the Postgraduate Diplomas in Dispute Resolution (Arbitration) and Dispute Resolution (Mediation) (Distance Learning).
+- the Postgraduate Diplomas in Dispute Resolution (Arbitration) and Dispute Resolution (Mediation) (Distance Learning) *Suspended for 2018-19*

 Students can enrol for a September or January start.
 Over the course of two to four years they will build up 180 credits, of which at least 45 credits must be dissertation.
-A minimum of 45 credits must be taken each year of study.
+A minimum of 45 credits must be taken each year of study for September starters and a minimum of 22.5 credits for the January intake.
 Modules must be chosen at the beginning of each academic year for the academic year ahead.
 You should be aware that London lectures are held both during the day and in the evening.
 In exceptional circumstances, a break in study can be requested.

 The time allowed to study this LLM is from two to four years.